caposcar1998/Martech-lambda/README.md

 ## Test current implementation

-If you do not want to install all the necesarry dependencies you can test asking @caposcar for the current URLs
+If you do not want to install all dependencies, you can test by requesting the current URLs from @caposcar:

 1. In the current implementation there 3 beeceptor created, 2 of them function as analytics and one as communication.